jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 As I mentioned in the previous section, we want to avoid big integer arithmetic of arbitrary precision (especially division) so we do not want to literally do this computation.
 The required precision for doing so is indeed quite big.
 For instance, let's say $D=10^{9}$, $e=-1074$ and $k=560$ so that we are obtaining the 552nd~560th digits of $w$ after the decimal point.
 Then the numerator of $x$ is $5^{560}$ which is $1301$-bit long, so we have to compute this $1301$-bit long number, multiply our $n$ into this $1301$-bit long number, and then divide it by $2^{515}$ (which is the denominator of $x$ in this case) which means throwing the last $515$-bits away, and then compute the division of the resulting $800$-ish-bits number by $D$.
 Or, let $e=971$ and $k=-100$ so that we are obtaining 9 digits up to the 101st digit before the decimal point.
 Then the numerator of $x$ is $2^{870}$ and the denominator is $5^{100}$, so we may need to first left-shift $n$ by $870$-bits, and then divide it by either $5^{100}$ after computing $5^{100}$ or by lower powers of $5$ iteratively.
 Either way, we end up with dividing $900$-ish-bits number.

 (In fact, by performing big integer multiplications in *decimal*, that is, using [this](https://en.wikipedia.org/wiki/Binary-coded_decimal) or a slight extension of it, we can avoid doing divisions by big integers.
-The idea is that we can always turn the denominator of $x$ into a power of $10$ by adjusting the numerator accordingly, and in decimal, dividing by a power of $10$ is just a matter of cutting off some digits.
-The cost to pay is that multiplication in decimal involves a lot of divisions by a constant power of $10$ (but fortunately of small dividends).
+The idea, which I learned from Shengdun Wang, is that we can always turn the denominator of $x$ into a power of $10$ by adjusting the numerator accordingly, and in decimal, dividing by a power of $10$ is just a matter of cutting off some digits.
+The cost to pay is that multiplication in decimal involves a lot of divisions by constant powers of $10$ (but fortunately of small dividends).
 Some cool things about this trick are that it generalizes trivially to any binary floating-point formats, and also we can store precomputed powers of $5$ and $2$ if needed, while the total size of the table can be quite easily tuned according to any given requirements.
-Nevertheless, I think the method that will be explained below is probably way faster than this.
-I learned this idea from Shengdun Wang.)
+This is all good, but I think the method that will be explained from now on is probably way faster.)

 The following theorem from [the paper on Dragonbox](https://github.com/jk-jeon/dragonbox/blob/master/other_files/Dragonbox.pdf) again proves itself to be very useful for computing $\left\lfloor nx \right\rfloor\ \mathrm{mod}\ D$: